RoadkillUK/Motor-on-a-Roller-Blind-for-ESPHOME/README.md

  NOTE:  If you find that your shades are going the wrong way, you can change the pin
         settings in the 'testblind.yaml' or reverse the + and – wires for each of the A and B motor pairs on your driver and the motor will spin in the opposite direction.

-### There is now only 1 version available, I have added a substitution in the testblind.yaml file to enable reporting position while moving (has a small pause every second), or no delay but does not report position while moving.